 # Define your security definitions here

-# Default configuration applied to all paths if not overridden
+# Default configuration applied to every operation if not overridden

 # Useful for setting global security definitions